iSumsoft » Windows Tips » How to Disable Windows 11 Round Corners

 Updated:

-Why Should You Disable Rounded Corners?
+Why Disable Rounded Corners?

-More Accurate Screenshots
+Accurate Screenshots

-Better Window Stacking
+Better Window Stacking with Square Corners

-Enhanced Aesthetics
+Customized Aesthetics

-Using a Registry Hack
+Using Registry Editor

-One way to disable Windows 11's rounded corners is by modifying the Windows Registry.
+One way to disable rounded corners is by editing the Windows Registry, but be cautious as incorrect changes can cause system issues.

-Step 1 Press Win + R , type regedit, and press Enter⏎ .
+Step 1 Press Win + R, type regedit, and press Enter⏎.

-Open Run dialog and Enter Regedit
+Open Run Dialog and Enter Regedit

-Step 2 Navigate to the following path:
+Step 2 Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\DWM.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\DWM